poly-glot/layout-engine/readme.txt

 You can ask your question on <a href="http://wordpress.org/support/plugin/layout-engine">wordpress support forum</a> or alternatively <a href="https://twitter.com/intent/tweet?text=type+your+question+here...&hashtags=layout_engine&via=simple_ux">tweet us</a>.

-= Where can I find documentation? =

-The documentation codex can be found at <a href="http://codex.buddypress.org/">http://codex.buddypress.org/</a>.

 = Where can I report a bug? =

 Report bugs and participate in development at <a href="https://github.com/simpleux/layout-engine">https://github.com/simpleux/layout-engine</a>.